CS2613-WI24-FR01B/exploration-activity-2-maddiemaclean/Library Overview.md

 ## Question 7.
 How was your overall experience with the package/library?

+Turtle was a great library.
+I found it was pretty easy to pick up and work with and that learning the basics was easy but there was also more complex things you could do if you wanted.
+I had no issues getting the library working with is always nice as well!

 ### 7a.
 When would you recommend this package/library to someone?

+I would recommend this to anyone who likes working with visuals/images when coding.

 ### 7b.
 Would you continue using this package/library?
 Why or why not?

 Yes, during this exploration activity I had a bunch of ideas for other projects I could do.
-I'm enjoyed working with Turtle

 # References